 |Me with my cousins who lived next door

 to my Grandmas Rosita, in Puerto de Luna, NM

 From left to right: Percy Padilla, Christina Fajardo,

 Back Row - Percy Padilla

-Needless to say my parents were very surprised when they returned a couple of weeks later to find that I had settled into my new surrounding very well.
-I didn't mind the 12 mile school bus ride to Santa Rosa High.
-In fact, I loved being the new girl in school and the teachers thought I was brilliant.
-Especially my art teacher, Mr Lopez, who once bought me a canvas and paints when everyone else was painting on paper.
+I wasn't really aware that my parents had taken me to Puerto de Luna to convence me of how good my life in Texas really was.
+Needless to say, they were extremely surprised when they returned a couple of weeks later to take me home and found that I had settled into my new dusty New Mexico farm life very well.
+I didn't mind sleeping on a roll away bed in my grandma's bedroom.
+I found it comforting to hear her pray the rosary at night in the dark with an owl hooting in the tree outside my window.
+The 12 mile school bus ride to Santa Rosa High wasn't so bad because the radio station seemed to play Jose Feliciano's "Ain't No Sunshine" every morning at the same time.
+I loved being the new girl in school and the teachers thought I was brilliant.
+Especially my art teacher, Mr. Lopez, who bought me canvas and oil paints while everyone else was painting on paper.
 I loved that the school cafeteria served rice, pinto beans, potatoes and tortillas for lunch.
-For the first time in my life, I felt I was home, at last.
+For the first time in my life, I felt like I was really at home.
 I found a group of friends who have remained lifelong friends, unlike the majority of the kids I had gone to school with for the previous 10 years.
-And I have since realized a few of them are my cousins.
+And the icing on the cake is that I have since learned that most of them are my cousins.

 |Photo of the "Mercado de Coronado"